RajeevSingh2412/METACRAFTER_ETH-PROOF-PROJECT/README.md

-# Hello World
+# VEDA's TOKEN CONTRACT

-This Solidity program is a simple "Hello World" program that demonstrates the basic syntax and functionality of the Solidity programming language.
-The purpose of this program is to serve as a starting point for those who are new to Solidity and want to get a feel for how it works.
+This Solidity program is a simple "TOKEN CONTRACT" program that demonstrates the great Indian Scripture VEDA  as a token denoted by VED along with total supply with a mint and burn function

 ## Description